Skip to content

 Organism Configuration

 Loculus supports multiple organisms, each with its own configuration.
 The organisms section in the values.yaml file allows you to define the specific settings for each organism.
+See here for a list of the available config fields.

 Here’s an example of how the organism configuration might look: